 - Jefferson @ Seedebtrun writes Good Money Manager Review – Good Money Manager is one of the leading and most reliable names when it comes to getting some helps with debt consolidation or you simply want to come out of the vicious cycle of debt.
 The site is especially meant for people who are burdened with tons of debt and have failed to figure out the proper ways to come out of that.

-- Mr. CBB @ Canadianbudgetbinder writes The power of plastic points – While most of the people have wallets full of colorful credit cards, Mr. CBB goes on explaining the details of using credit cards properly and offers some significant tips on using credit cards smartly and strategically.
+- Mr. CBB @ Canadianbudgetbinder writes The power of plastic points – While most people have wallets full of colorful credit cards, Mr. CBB goes on explaining the details of using credit cards properly and offers some significant tips on using credit cards smartly and strategically.

 - Paul @ Frugaltoad writes The Holiday Shopping Playoffs: Shop Without Overspending – In this season of holiday shopping, Paul talks about something really different.
-While it is the common story with most of us to have a big hole in our wallet by the end of the New Year’s Party, it is not quite the same with the serious shoppers.
-Paul offers 5 effective tips that one should keep in mind while going for holiday shopping.
+While it is the common story with most of us to have a big hole in our wallets by the end of the New Year’s Party, it is not quite the same with serious shoppers.
+Paul offers 5 effective tips that one should keep in mind while going holiday shopping.

-- Hayley @ Diseasecalleddebt writes Christmas Money Making Challenge Update! – Hayley shares her experience regarding a Christmas money making challenge that she undertook a couple of weeks ago and quite interestingly, she was able to meet her challenge to some extent, and on some notes, she was a failure.
+- Hayley @ Diseasecalleddebt writes Christmas Money Making Challenge Update! – Hayley shares her experience regarding a Christmas money-making challenge that she undertook a couple of weeks ago and quite interestingly, she was able to meet her challenge to some extent, and on some notes, she was a failure.
 Overall, it was a nice experience.

-- Jennifer @ budgetinginbaby writes It’s the Most Wonderful time of the Year – Jennifer goes on describing her December goals, while mentioning the fact, that like most of us, December is a very special time for her family, and it is especially so as there are lots of holiday celebrations, apart from four birthdays.
+- Jennifer @ budgetinginbaby writes It’s the Most Wonderful Time of the Year – Jennifer goes on describing her December goals, while mentioning the fact, that like most of us, December is a very special time for her family, and it is especially so as there are lots of holiday celebrations, apart from four birthdays.